Our mission is to provide hope, health and healing to all those affected by the disease of addiction.

 Dr. Harry continues to provide consultation services to other facilities, teams and companies as they navigate Addiction Treatment and look to meet their full potential.

-Dr. Harry is the author of Not as Prescribed: Recognizing and Facing Alcohol and Drug Misuse in Older Adults (Hazelden Publishing, 2016) and Being Sober: Getting to, Getting through, and Staying in Recovery (Rodale, 2013).
+Dr. Harry is the author of Not as Prescribed: Recognizing and Facing Alcohol and Drug Misuse in Older Adults (Hazelden Publishing, 2016) and Being Sober: Getting to, Getting through, and Living in Recovery (Rodale, 2013).
 He is co-author of Hijacking the Brain.
 He also created Recovery 101, a series of taped lectures on the topics of addiction medicine, recovery issues, communication skills, spirituality and relapse prevention.
 This DVD series is used throughout the country by treatment facilities, family-care programs, and medical schools to educate new doctors.

 Dr. Harry earned his medical degree from Albany Medical College of Union University in Albany, New York.
 He is a member of the American Academy of Family Physicians, California Academy of Family Physicians, American Society of Addiction Medicine, American Medical Association, American Board of Addiction Medicine, and American Board of Family Medicine.
 He is certified by the American Board of Family Physicians and American Board of Addiction Medicine.
 He serves on the Substance Abuse Advisory Board for the Screen Actors Guild, on the Substance Abuse Advisory Board for the American Bar Association’s Lawyer Assistance Programs, and on the Advisory Board for Alliance for a Healthier Generation, supported by the American Heart Association and the Clinton Foundation.